Stock market today: Wall Street falls, bringing the S&P 500 index 10% below its July peak

 Ford stumbled 12.2% after reporting disappointing earnings and revenue a day after it reached a tentative contract agreement with the United Auto Workers union.

-The market has been unforgiving when it comes to the latest round of corporate earnings, though they have mostly been solid, said Krosby.
+The market has been unforgiving when it comes to the latest round of corporate earnings, though they have mostly been solid, said Quincy Krosby, chief global strategist for LPL Financial.
 Analysts polled by FactSet expect earnings growth of about 2.4% overall for companies in the S&P 500.

 “This market has been looking at every single component of what companies are saying,” Krosby said.
 “You could see this is a market that is very careful about rewarding companies.”